 This course is suitable for beginners, as well as those wishing to refresh their mindfulness practice.
 It is suitable for those of all faiths and none.
 Our course participants come from a wide range of backgrounds.
 Many of our participants are keen to learn new ways to look after their own well being and to identify positive responses to challenging situations.

 Participants will gain most from this course if they are able to attend all the classes and to do the suggested homework and home practice in between.
 Creating a stable and strong practice of mindfulness is a habit that needs regular, ideally daily, practice.
 If you know ahead of time that you cannot make a session then please discuss with your course leader so that you can understand the content of the missed session.
 If you have to miss a session at short notice please arrive early for the next session so that you can speak to the Course Leader ahead of time.

-This course is taught over 6 weeks from Tuesady 10th January to Tuesday 21st February (there will be no class on 14th February).
+This course is taught over 6 weeks from Tuesday 5th Septemebr to Tuesday 17th October (there will be no class on 19th September).
+Please make sure you are able to attend every session.
 Each class is 2½ hours long and the class timings are 18:30 – 21:00.
-We reccomend that you aim to arrive 10 minutes before each class is due to start (i.e., by 18.20).
+We reccommend that you aim to arrive 10 minutes before each class is due to start (i.e., by 18.20).

 The course leaders for this course are Dr. Lauri Bower and Clare Belbin-Carlile.